anushree10000/codility_ai/README.md

 ### 1. System Prerequisites
 Ensure you have the following environments installed and configured on your machine:
 * **Python:** Version 3.13 or higher
-* **Database:** PostgreSQL (v15+) cluster running locally or accessible via a remote connection string
+* **Database:** MySQL (v15+) cluster running locally or accessible via a remote connection string

 ### 2. Environment Setup
-Create a `.env` file in the project's root directory and populate it with your local PostgreSQL configurations and application security keys:
+Create a `.env` file in the project's root directory and populate it with your local MySQL configurations and application security keys:

 ```env
 DB_HOST=localhost